collapsed-stacks/startups/questions/9360/where-can-i-find-great-resources-on-pricing-models-for-sdk-products.md

 - tagged: `software`, `business-model`, `pricing`, `revenue`
 - score: 7

-<p>We have a <a href="https://en.wikipedia.org/wiki/Software_development_kit" rel="nofollow">Software Development Kit</a> product that will soon be ready to go to market.
-It is a relativly niche product that allows developers to add a geospatial or mapping component easily and quickly into their application. </p>
+We have a [Software Development Kit](https://en.wikipedia.org/wiki/Software_development_kit) product that will soon be ready to go to market.
+It is a relativly niche product that allows developers to add a geospatial or mapping component easily and quickly into their application.

-<p>We are currently designing a business model and I need to do some research into putting into place efficient pricing models and structures.</p>
+We are currently designing a business model and I need to do some research into putting into place efficient pricing models and structures.

-<p>The target customers are going to be developers, software solution providers and the like.</p>
+The target customers are going to be developers, software solution providers and the like.

 ## Answer 12555